I Smiled the Whole Time/Canon Digital Learning Center Bird Photography with Arthur Morris: Video #1 « Arthur Morris/BIRDS AS ART

 Canon BG-E16 Battery Grip for EOS 7D Mark II

-• avatar Gerald Garner
+• Gerald Garner

 Very informative and a great teacher thanks a heap hope this helps me at the Snow Goose shoot in Feb and our annual Eagle shoot at Farmington bay.